nutanix-japan/nai-llm/docs/infra/infra_nkp.md

         export DOCKER_PASSWORD=_your_docker_password
         export NUTANIX_PROJECT_NAME=dev-lab
         ```
+2. Source the new variables and values to the environment

+     ```bash
+     source .env
+     ```

-2. In VSC, open Terminal, enter the following command to create the workload cluster
+4. In VSC, open Terminal, enter the following command to create the workload cluster

     ??? tip "Optional - Check your command for correct argument values"